Parsimonious Mixed Models: Discussion

 What then about the simulation studies on which Barr et al. base their recommendations for maximality?
 Several issues arise here, which all relate to how representative these simulations are with respect to real data sets.
 First, the simulations implement a factorial contrast that is atypically large compared to what is found in natural data.
 Second, and more importantly, the correlations in the random effects structure range from $-0.8$ to $+0.8$.
-In our experience, large correlation parameters are diagnostic of overparameterization.
+Such large correlation parameters are indicative of overparameterization.
 They hardly ever represent true correlations in the population.
 As a consequence, these simulations do not provide a solid foundation for recommendations about how to fit mixed-effects models to empirical data.
-Third, the simulations presume a pristine world in which the experimental treatments are the only predictors that would be of interest for the confirmatory data analyst.
-However, experiments run with human subjects have to take into account the human factor.
-Attention may fluctuate in the course of an experiment, learning takes place, subjects may get tired, and processing may have consequences that linger on and influence subsequent trials.
-These phenomena are well documented \citep[see, e.g.,][]{Broadbent:1971,Welford:1980,Sanders:1998,Taylor:Lupker:2001,deVaan:Schreuder:Baayen:2007,Baayen:Milin:2010}.
-When during model criticism these kinds of phenomena reveal themselves in the form of autocorrelated errors, inclusion of further predictors such as trial may afford enhanced precision for model parameters and their importance.

 In summary, maximal models are not necessary to protect against anti-conservative conclusions.
 This protection is fully provided by comprehensive models that are guided by realistic expectations about the complexity that the data can support.
 In statistics, as elsewhere in science, parsimony is a virtue, not a vice.